July 11th, 2016 / Posted by

 , Marketing Strategy

-Assessing Your B2B Firm’s Digital Marketing Strategies
+Assessing Your Firm’s B2B Digital Marketing Campaigns

 For years now, marketing has been evolving at an increasingly accelerated pace, requiring B2B firms to continuously evolve their practices in order to stay relevant and competitive.
-However, in the last few years in particular, digital marketing strategy has evolved in unprecedented ways, and the digital marketing skills and tactics of the past—or even of a couple years ago—are now largely inefficient or ineffective, and many SMBs are struggling to keep up.
+However, in the last few years in particular, b2b digital marketing campaigns has evolved in unprecedented ways, and the digital marketing skills and tactics of the past—or even of a couple years ago—are now largely inefficient or ineffective, and many SMBs are struggling to keep up.

 With 1/3 of firms not understanding which B2B digital marketing strategies and tactics have the biggest impact on revenue and 77% of SMB leaders lacking the time or knowledge to oversee digital marketing effectively, now is the time for business leaders to take a hard look at their marketing investments and determine whether changes need to be made.